Installing maps API

 : the Apache Cassandra data storage settings.hosts

-: an array of the one of more IP adresses of the Apache Cassandra installation.replicaFactor
+: an array of the one of more IP addresses of the Apache Cassandra installation.replicaFactor

 credentials